Law Offices of Forrest & Forrest, PLLC

-Part 2: New military Blended Retirement System and divorce issues
+The military’s Blended Retirement System and issues in divorce

 On Behalf of | May 17, 2018 | Property Division

-Those features include a new defined contribution component that looks like a 401(k), a lump-sum option and the choice to accept a Continuation Pay bonus midcareer in exchange for longer service commitment.
+The BRS features include a new defined contribution component that looks like a 401(k), a lump-sum option and the choice to accept a Continuation Pay bonus midcareer, in exchange for a longer service commitment.

-Understanding the possible legal issues that may arise should a service member become involved in divorce proceedings is also a smart idea when considering the BRS option.
+However, it is also important to understanding the possible legal issues that may arise should a service member become involved in divorce proceedings if they are participating in BRS.

 Potential BRS challenges in Florida divorce

-What is certain is that difficult legal issues will arise in Florida military divorces because of the BRS.
+BRS presents difficult legal issues for service members who are going through a military divorce in Florida.
 What is uncertain is how these issues will be resolved as they come up in settlement negotiations or in court.
 Potential issues include:

 • Will lump-sum and Continuation Pay amounts be included in the retirement pay federal law allows state courts to divide in divorce?
 Even if not, could a settlement agreement control their division?